inet-framework/docs/_sources/developers-guide/ch-network-interfaces.rst.txt

 to be able to find it.
-The :fun:`get()` method never returns ``NULL``: if it cannot find the interface table module or cannot cast it to the appropriate C++ type (:cpp:`IInterfaceTable`), it throws an exception and stop the simulation with an error message.
+The :fun:`get()` method never returns ``NULL``: if it cannot find the interface table module or cannot cast it to the appropriate C++ type (:cpp:`IInterfaceTable`), it throws an exception and stops the simulation with an error message.

 For completeness, :cpp:`InterfaceTableAccess` also has a :fun:`getIfExists()` method which can be used if the code does not